Mati365/ckeditor5-rails/README.md

 end
 ```

-You can generate your preset using the CKEditor 5 [online builder](https://ckeditor.com/ckeditor-5/online-builder/).
-After generating the configuration, you can copy it to the `config/initializers/ckeditor5.rb` file.
+Configuration of the editor can be complex, and it's recommended to use the CKEditor 5 [online builder](https://ckeditor.com/ckeditor-5/online-builder/) to generate the configuration.
+It allows you to select the features you want to include and generate the configuration code in JavaScript format.
+Keep in mind that you need to convert the JavaScript configuration to Ruby format before using it in this gem.

 ### Available Configuration Methods ⚙️